 The Department of the Interior is organized into ten bureaus and dozens of smaller offices like ours.
 On behalf of the Secretary of the Interior, the Office of Wildland Fire oversees a Wildland Fire Management Program spanning multiple bureaus that manage over 535 million acres of public and Tribal lands: including the Bureau of Indian Affairs, the Bureau of Land Management, the National Park Service, and the U.S. Fish and Wildlife Service.

 Secretary of the Interior Gale A. Norton established the Office of Wildland Fire Coordination in 2001 after a 400% increase in wildfire management spending created the need for consolidated oversight of Department of the Interior programs.
 Coordination is just one of many services we provide, so it was dropped from the office name in 2012.
 Read more about our history.

 The Office of Wildland Fire maintains offices in Washington, D.C. and Boise, ID.
 Read more about contacting our staff.

-Facing the challenges posed by a force of nature that burns across landscapes without regard for ownership or administrative boundaries requires a lot of collaboration.
-To create a wildland fire management program that's effective and efficient, we cultivate partnerships with a number of Federal agencies, States, Tribes, local land managers, and other stakeholders.
+Facing the challenges posed by a force of nature that burns across administrative boundaries requires a lot of collaboration.
+To create a wildland fire management program that's effective and efficient, we cultivate partnerships with a number of federal agencies, states, Tribes, local land managers, and other stakeholders.

-The Department is appropriated funds from Congress for the implementation of a suite of activities that make up our Wildland Fire Management Program, including preparedness, suppression, fuels management, facilities, burned area rehabilitation, and science.
-Each program spans a range of tasks and receives specific funding through an annual budget justification.
+The Department is appropriated funds from Congress for Wildland Fire Management Program activities, including preparedness, suppression, fuels management, facilities, burned area rehabilitation, and science.
+Each program receives specific funding through an annual budget justification.
 The Interior Fire Executive Council, the Wildland Fire Leadership Council, and a number of other groups collaborate to establish program goals and priorities.